At least three killed in Afghan mosque blast

 “So far three killed, 15 wounded,” a doctor at the local hospital told AFP.

-Islamic State-Khorasan, first emerged in Nangarhar and was formally recognised by the group's central leadership in 2015.
+Islamic State-Khorasan, the local branch of the jihadist group, first emerged in Nangarhar and was formally recognised by the group’s central leadership in 2015.

 The group had a relatively small but potent presence in Afghanistan, and was responsible for some of the deadliest attacks in the country of recent years, massacring civilians at mosques, shrines, public squares and even hospitals.